Neltharion1127/cfw-parser/README.md

 # CFW-parser

-A simple program for clash-for-windows to custom you own Javascript parser file
+A simple program for clash-for-windows to custom your own Javascript parser file

 ## usage